CCDA Maya Bursary Fund

 If you are interested in contributing to the CCDA’s Education Bursary Fund, please send an e-transfer to fairtrade@cafejusticia.ca, or a cheque for BC CASA to: 3859 Lanark St Vancouver BC V5N 3R6, with “CCDA Ed Fund” in the memo line.
 (Note: BC CASA/Cafe Justicia is a registered non-profit society but not a charity, so we are unable to issue tax receipts for donations to the bursary fund).

-(Follow this link to read the CCDA’s 2021 report on the bursary students.)
+(Follow this to read the CCDA’s 2021 report on the bursary students.)

 A volunteer teacher provides classes to displaced children sheltered at the CCDA office in Coban.
 Members of the community of Las Pilas in Alta Verapaz were driven from their homes earlier this year and have taken refuge in the CCDA’s office.
 The education of these children is assisted by the CCDA’s Bursary fund supported by coffee sales and donations from Canadian supporters.
 The bursary fund supports children and youth from CCDA families around Guatemala.
 Read the whole report here: